imagineSamurai/GlowRays/README.md

 ## 📝 Release Notes

+### Version 1.3.1

+> We are excited to announce the release of **Version 1.3.1**!
+>
+> This update was issued to address a technical issue encountered during the publishing process to the marketplace.
+> There were no code changes or feature updates compared to Version 1.3.0.
+> The sole purpose of this release is to ensure proper delivery and availability of the extension/application for all users through the marketplace.

 ### 📝 What's New in v1.3.0

 - **Settings UI**: Visual interface to configure all GlowRays settings